Best VPN for China 2023: Get Around The Great Firewall?

 VPN in China: Is It Legal?

-Considering how tenaciously the Chinese Communist Party pursues censorship, it's understandable to have a few concerns about whether or not using a VPN is legal in the PRC.
+Considering how tenaciously the Chinese Communist Party pursues censorship, it's understandable to have a few concerns about whether using a VPN is legal in the PRC.
 First off, the bad news: Any VPN service that isn't explicitly approved by the Chinese government is prohibited.
-As such, technically speaking, using a non-authorized VPN to get around the Great FIrewall's censorship measures is illegal.
+As such, technically speaking, using a non-authorized VPN to get around the Great Firewall's censorship measures is illegal.

-But now the good news: Most likely, you won't have to fear any adverse consequences, since VPN usage is de facto very common and widespread.
-We're not aware of any cases where a tourist or visitor came into difficulties of any kind owing to the usage of a VPN.
-Still, we think it's important to know where things stand, as well as that from a strict legal sense, using a VPN in China is prohibited.
+But there's good news too: Most likely, you won't have to fear any adverse consequences, since VPN usage is very common and widespread.
+We're not aware of any cases where a tourist or visitor experienced any difficulties owing to VPN usage.
+Still, we think it's important to know where things stand, as well as that from a strictly legal sense, using a VPN in China is forbidden.

 Conclusion

 Should you want to be able to access Google, YouTube, Netflix, or Facebook during your next trip to China, there's just no getting around a VPN.
-Unfortunately, not every VPN provider is able to overcome the "Great Firewall", and even some of those that claim to be, weren't up to the task when we evaluated them.
+Unfortunately, not every VPN provider can get around the "Great Firewall", and even some of those that claim to be, couldn't when we tested them.

 As of the time of testing, we enjoyed success with the above six providers, however, this can periodically change as Chinese authorities and censors don't take their jobs lightly.
 We recommend checking shortly before your trip whether the VPN service you're using is effective in China or not, for example, by paying a visit to their user forum or reading a few recent customer reviews.